 The E 34/1 Av plaza is spectacular, very much worthy of co-anchoring an important Manhattan intersection that’s a primary bus transfer point.
 Multiple types of seating, thoughtful and well-tended plantings, chairs and tables, a children’s area, a small basketball court, and a quick-service restaurant and large steam-table deli on the two edges.
 The developers did a very, very good job.

 Similarly, the E 36/FDR plaza, while not spectacular, is Very Good.
 It’s built into the elbow of the American Copper towers, again with multiple types of seating and thoughtful planting, and a straight-on view of the side of the United Nations in one direction and the NYC Ferry landing in another.
 (You have to pretend the FDR’s been converted to a boulevard, but we’ll tackle that next.)

 Why are there no bicycle facilities in or near either of these large, beautiful plazas?
-At American Copper, there’s flimsy parking for 4 bikes around the corner by the landing dock, and there are 3 or 4 green sheet metal signposts within a block, and that’s it.
+At American Copper, there’s flimsy parking for 4 bikes around the corner by the loading dock, and there are 3 or 4 metal signposts within a block, and that’s it.
 I repeat, the city’s second-busiest ferry landing is right across the street.
 People will come here on bikes!
 What should they do with them?

 The Langone plaza, which is on Manhattan’s second- or third-busiest (right?) stretch of bicycle route, has the same problem.
 When I bike there, I end up locking to a bench, which is not ideal.

 What we need is a revision of the POPS regulations to require basic bike accommodation (locking loops) in public spaces above a minimum square footage.
 These are plazas—there’s plenty of space!